pamadei/atmapp/README.md

 We should consider the following assumptions:

-* Once the user has provided the PIN, the user will be able to withdraw its current Balance plus a overdraft of up to £100.
+* Once the user has provided a correct PIN number, the user will be able to withdraw from its current balance with the posibility to use a overdraft of up to £100.
 * There is only one valid PIN (1111).
-Although if a different PIN is provided by the user which the API return a valid response.
-The ATM APP will get the current balance and operate normally and expected.
+Although if a different PIN is provided by the user which the POST request call returns a valid response, the ATM APP will get the current balance and operate as normal and expected.
+* Initial State - The initial state is when the ATM has £310 available to be withdrawn.
+The availables notes can be ilustrate with the following **Object: {5: 4,10: 15,20: 7} **.
-* User session - A user session is while the SPA is not reloaded.
+* User session - A user session is while the SPA (Single-page application) is not reloaded.
+* If the SPA is reloaded or the user clicks on the action button **cancel**.
+All the variables are rebooted and both user's current balance and ATM's avaialable notes are setup as the initial state.
 * The ATM has a limited number of Available Notes and this can not be updated through the session of a user.
-* To check the current balance we are making a POST api call which it happens only once.
+* To check the current balance we are making a POST request which it happens only once.
 After the user submit their correct PIN the current balance is saved in a variable.

 ***